WojciechBarczynski/Chirp/README.md

 ### Frontend

-Unfortunetly, we haven't finish frontend/backend integration.
-We only have created mock frontend without calls to Scala backend.
+Unfortunately, we haven't finished our frontend/backend integration.
+We have only created mock frontend without calls to Scala backend.

-Here is quick look how our feed page would look like.
+Here is quick look of how our feed page would look like.

 ![image](assets/frontend.png)